urmt/SwarmLab2.0/README.md

 Open a Pull Request with a clear description of SFH-related improvements.

 Contact
-For questions or collaboration, contact Mark Rowe Traver at mark.traver@aurora.edu or open an issue on this repository.
+For questions or collaboration, contact Mark Rowe Traver at thesfh@proton.me or open an issue on this repository.
 Acknowledgments

 Inspired by The Sentience-Field Hypothesis by Mark Rowe Traver (2025).